Low Dosage Retinol and L-Cystine Combination Improve Alopecia of the Diffuse Type Following Long-Term Oral Administration

 TLDR Retinol and L-cystine improve diffuse hair loss without side effects.

-In a study conducted in 1989, a combination therapy of retinol, L-cystine, and gelatin was tested for its effectiveness in treating diffuse hair loss.
-The pilot study involved 36 patients and showed significant improvements, including an 8.3% reduction in the telogen rate, an 11% increase in the anagen rate, and a 6.9% increase in hair density.
-A subsequent double-blind study with 47 patients confirmed these findings, with a 13.5% decrease in the telogen rate and an 8% improvement in the anagen rate, while the placebo group showed no improvement.
-The treatment also improved the percentage of dysplastic anagen hairs by 7.4%, compared to a 26% increase in the placebo group.
-No systemic side effects were observed, suggesting that this combination therapy could be beneficial for treating diffuse hair loss.
+In a study conducted in 1989, a combination therapy of low dosage retinol, L-cystine, and gelatin was tested for its effectiveness in treating diffuse alopecia.
+The research included a pilot study with 36 patients and a double-blind study with 47 patients.
+Results showed significant improvements in hair health, with the pilot study reporting an 8.3% reduction in the telogen rate, an 11% increase in the anagen rate, and a 6.9% increase in hair density.
+The double-blind study further confirmed these findings, showing a 13.5% decrease in the telogen rate and an 8% improvement in the anagen rate, with no changes observed in the placebo group.
+Additionally, the percentage of dysplastic anagen hairs improved by 7.4%.
+No systemic side effects were detected, suggesting that long-term oral therapy with this combination could be beneficial for diffuse hair loss.